-Selected Topics in Philosophy/Religious Studies one unit Prerequisite: permission of instructor
+Selected Topics in Philosophy/Religious Studies half unit Prerequisite: permission of instructor

 An opportunity to explore selected topics in philosophy and/or religious studies at an advanced level.
 Topics will vary from year to year.
-(Also listed as RELS 3380, 3381 and 3382)
+(Also listed as RELS 3380, 3381)

-PHIL 4410 Directed Study half unit PHIL 4411 half unit Directed Study Prerequisites: at least one philosophy course at or above the 2000 level and the permission of the course supervisor
+Directed Study half unit PHIL 4411

+Prerequisites: at least one philosophy course at or above the 2000 level and the permission of the course supervisor